mmoraschini/tweeterator/README.md

 # tweeterator

+TWEET genERATOR.

-Train a RNN to generate tweets.
+Train a Neural Network to generate tweets.

-~~[WIP] Old project currently not working!
+~~[WIP] Old project currently not working.
 I have to figure out what's wrong.~~

 [WIP] Code works, still needs to be tested.